The use of map features heavily in Chinese mythology and real historical events.

 The Earliest Map of the West Lake, Hangzhou

-This isometric map of the West Lake and its surrounding tourist attractions in Hangzhou was produced using engraving printing technique during the South Song Dynasty in 1268.
+This isometric map of the West Lake and its surrounding tourist attractions in Hangzhou was produced using engraving printing techniques during the South Song Dynasty in 1268.

 The Map of the United Great Ming